panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#4.md

 * Worked on available code of spatial queries in Cartaro.
   * /supporting_module/postgis/views/postgis_views_handler_filter_geometry.inc
   * /supporting_module/postgis/postgis.test

-* Identify and ranked the Spatial functionality which we are going to provide the Cartaro's user in View module.
+* Identified and ranked the Spatial functionality which we are going to provide the Cartaro's user in View module.

 * **Available functions** -
   * 'ST_Contains', 'ST_Intersects', 'ST_Disjoint'

 * **New relational functionality** -
   1. ST_Covers — Returns 1 (TRUE) if no point in Geometry B is outside Geometry A.
   2. ST_Equals — Returns true if the given geometries represent the same geometry.
 Directionality is ignored.